 In this case, the median is 4 because there are three scores lower than 4 and three scores higher than 4.

 When there is an even number of scores, there are two scores in the middle of the distribution, in which case the median is the value halfway between them.
 For example, if we were to add a score of 15 to the preceding data set, there would be two scores (both 4 and 8) in the middle of the distribution, and the median would be halfway between them (6).

 One final measure of central tendency is the mode.
 The mode is the most frequent score in a distribution.
-In the self-esteem distribution presented in Table 12.1 "Frequency Table Showing a Hypothetical Distribution of Scores on the Rosenberg Self-Esteem Scale" and Figure 12.1 "Histogram Showing the Distribution of Self-Esteem Scores Presented in ", for example, the mode is 22.
+In the self-esteem distribution presented in Table 12.1 and Figure 12.1, for example, the mode is 22.
 More students had that score than any other.
 The mode is the only measure of central tendency that can also be used for categorical variables.